A reader has a question about what email service to use:

 You also want to set up an SPF (Sender Policy Framework) record in your DNS to designate your ESP as an authorized sender for your domain.
 For instance, Emailified has this SPF record:

-Translation: SPF authorizes emailifed.com’s mail to be sent from aweber.com (our ESP), both of my thisistrue.com servers (Emailified is a project of ThisIsTrue.inc), and Gmail.
+Translation: SPF authorizes emailifed.com’s mail to be sent from aweber.com (our ESP) as well as my thisistrue.com server that’s specified in the “A” record (Emailified is a project of ThisIsTrue.inc).

 I do understand that a lot of you are now suffering from glazed-over eyes.
 If that’s you, ask your tech for help.
 I’ll cover this in much more detail in the upcoming Emailified online course.